apify/actor-legacy-phantomjs-crawler/README.md

 Be careful - clicking certain DOM elements can cause
 <b>unexpected and potentially harmful side effects</b>.
-For example, by clicking buttons you might submit forms, flag comments, etc.
+For example, by clicking buttons, you might submit forms, flag comments, etc.
 In principle, the safest option is to narrow the CSS selector to as few elements as possible, which also makes the crawler run much faster.